tarwn/lessthandot-hugo/blogs/content/posts/2015-08-25-web-api-2-dont-get-caught-with-your-parameters-down.md

 By the way at any point in your development hell you go through this, make sure you get a handle on how to debug Web API using resources like <a title="Get Firebug" href="http://getfirebug.com/" target="_blank">Firebug </a>(Chrome Debugger is good but the layout is too shitty for me and I hate Google anyway) and <a title="Fiddler" href="http://www.telerik.com/fiddler" target="_blank">Fiddler </a>(an awesome tool for composing JSON requests and tracking requests/responses for stuff like Web API).

-First I came across this great article by a cool developer called Dave Ward (author of the Encosia website): “<a title="Using jQuery to POST [FromBody] parameters to Web API" href="http://encosia.com/using-jquery-to-post-frombody-parameters-to-web-api/" target="_blank">Using jQuery to POST [FromBody] parameters to Web API</a>” however when I followed the steps mentioned by Dave I was still getting some problems namely I was not able to post any kind of JSON data using the getJSON jquery method so what the hell was going on, again?!
+First I came across this great article by a cool developer called Dave Ward (author of the Encosia website): "<a title="Using jQuery to POST [FromBody] parameters to Web API" href="http://encosia.com/using-jquery-to-post-frombody-parameters-to-web-api/" target="_blank">Using jQuery to POST [FromBody] parameters to Web API</a>" however when I followed the steps mentioned by Dave I was still getting some problems namely I was not able to post any kind of JSON data using the getJSON jquery method so what the hell was going on, again?!
 Well the first part was resolved by using the [FromBody] as suggested by Dave but something else was still causing my request to turn to shit.

 <span style="color: #999999"><em>Disclaimer: Shit is a universal word used by developers and has a neutral meaning neither an offensive or defensive word but cool all the same!</em></span>